-  In the STANCE® acronym of Situation, Transformation, Attitude, Niche, Confidence and Expression, the archetypes fit into A for Attitude.
+In the STANCE ® acronym of Situation, Transformation, Attitude, Niche, Confidence and Expression, the archetypes fit into A for Attitude.
 Considering which archetype your personality will help you define this attitude.
-You can download the STANCE Brand Positioning Framework below.

 Of course, as part of the creative process, you can use an archetype to explore how your brand might look and sound like with different personalities!?

 If you’re an eco company, why not try writing a few sentences wearing the Sage hat, and then switch to the Explorer or Creator!